MicrosoftDocs/bingmaps-docs/BingMaps/sdk-native/map-services-api/ios/maproutingcompletionblock-interface.md

 ---
-title: "MSMapRoutingCompletionBlock Interface | Microsoft Docs" ms.author: "kezhang"
+title: MSMapRoutingCompletionBlock Interface | Microsoft Docs
+description: Describes the MSMapRoutingCompletionBlock interface for iOS and provides the interface's syntax and additional references. ms.author: kezhang
 ---

 # MSMapRoutingCompletionBlock Interface (iOS only)